Current Tab vs Full Screen

 | DevTools context | Captured for the recorded tab | Captured for the active tab only |

-Tab recording captures the contents of a single browser tab.
+Current Tab recording captures the contents of a single browser tab.
 It uses the browser's built-in tab capture capability, which is available exclusively to Chrome extensions.
-This mode is lightweight, does not require a permission prompt each time, and automatically includes audio playing within the tab.
+This mode is lightweight, the active tab is auto-selected so you do not have to pick a source, and audio playing within the tab is included automatically.
+You can also start a Current Tab recording without opening the popup by clicking the floating Crosscheck icon on any page.

 - You are testing a web application and only need to capture that one tab.